 Indonesia is even more diverse than Malaysia.
 It was colonized by the Moghuls who used Arabic and then by the Dutch.
 It is far larger and more diverse and complex linguistically than Malaysia.
 The modern nation-state of Indonesia emerged from the Dutch colony, a bloody war of independence giving Indonesia “Merdeka” after Indonesians had had enough of being pushed around.
 To unify this vast scattering of islands with its variety of indigenous languages, cultures, religions, and beliefs, Bahasa Indonesia became the official language.
 Just about every Indonesian apart from some remote tribes’ people (especially in the disputed territory of Irian Jaya) speaks Bahasa Indonesia as well as their native language.
 Bahasa Indonesia is consequently the language of government, education, and commerce.

 Far-flung language family

 The two ‘Bahasa’ are relatively easy languages to learn.
 A form of Arabic writing, Jawi, is long gone, although still seen in old literary works and religious scripts.
-There are Arabic words in both languages as well as many other loan words, especially from English.
-More interestingly is the little known link between the Malay family of languages and those of the Pacific.
+There are Arabic words in both languages as well as many other loan words, especially in English.
+More interestingly is the little-known link between the Malay family of languages and those of the Pacific.
 In Bahasa, the word for fish is “ikan.”
 In Fijian, Tahitian, and Maori, the word for the same item of food is ‘ika”.
 There are important linguistic similarities in the wide-ranging family of languages called Malayo-Polynesian, although a Malaysian or Indonesian would find it impossible to understand a Samoan, Hawai’ian, or even a Malagasy or Filipino.